CarlosPeralta2049/CarlosPeralta2049.github.io/Project4.md

 - Reviewing Adequacy, Accessibility, Affordability SAS criteria can be improve fit for purpose and client outcomes.
 <br><br>
 ## Recommendations
 - OPERATIONS: Set 'employment' targets above the trend.
-Introduce a productivity KPI in reporting.
+Introduce a monthly site productivity KPI in monthly reporting.
 - OPERATIONS: To reduce 'severe' Adequacy, set renewed EH grants as recoverable.
 No exceptions.
 - OPERATIONS: To reduce 'severe' Accessibility, ensure that 'available balances' include HSP access.
 - POLICY: To reduce 'severe' Affordability, include accommodation benefits in income calculations.